petergoodey/react-ts-vitest-tdd-demo/README.md

 ```
 ## Getting started with TDD

-Hopefully the last command passed successfully and ranvery quickly!
+Hopefully the last command passed successfully and ran very quickly!

 You should now be in a position to clean up the example `App` code and start writing your tests and then your code.